hyperstack-org/website/Readme.md

 ## Website functionality

++ Runnable code samples, using a JS build of Opal Compiler to compile Ruby to JS on each keypress
 + All pages are dynamically loaded from Github
 + Conversion from Markdown to HTML is done on the fly on the client (using a JS component called Marked.js)
 + The table of contents (TOC) is dynamically created from the markdown an all of the site navigation is dynamically created